timbeaudet/knowledge_base/notes/marketing_game.md

 - List your game as free-to-play even if it is not out yet, people may click and then wishlist.
 - Update the "release date" to pop back up the lists as if newly released.

+## Posting Steam News for the Game

+This certainly helps at least a little, both by keeping existing game community in the loop and also for attracting new views.
+At least for original Eggcelerate! the "Regular Update" got major views and almost certainly increased sales.
+With Tropics it seemed I only stuck with "News" and this might have been part of the lower sales issues.
+Consider use of other categories especially "Upcoming Release" and "Game Release".
+These put little news items on the game page that makes it look a little more lively than without.

 ---

 ## How to use Twitter